tybottorff/bottorffdocs/linsley_postdoc/literature_notes.md

+# Activation of human T cells by major histocompatability complex class II expressing neutrophils: proliferation in the presence of superantigen, but not tetanus toxoid
+ - polymorphonuclear neutrophils (PMNs) function for acute phagocytic clearance of foreign pathogens, release inflammatory mediators, assumed to not express but can express MHC class II molecules after stimulation by interferon gamma
+ - superantigen refers to antigen binding to MHC class II with high affinity outside antigen binding groove in absence of antigen processing, trigger proliferation of T cells expressing TcR-VB gene products (stimulate T cells in TCR Vbeta-specific manner)
 # Allopeptides and the alloimmune response
  - allorecognition is recognition of non-self
  - main targets of recipient immune response against allograft are donor MHC antigens on allogenic tissue